lewhitley/DryWorldData/README.md

 ## Schema

 `Root` uses React-Router to pass the version and topic from the url to the components.
 The `App` component contains a header to make it easier for users to navigate between the different versions and different topics.
-It also wraps the `Table` component, where the correct information for the route is selected and represented in an unordered list.
+It also wraps the `Table` component, where the correct information for the route is selected and represented in an unordered list of tiles.

 The colors, fonts, and other styling were taken from the example tile layout provided.
-CSS for this portion of the project is located in `/stylesheets/table.css`.
+CSS for this portion of the project is located in `/stylesheets/table.css` and for the header is located in `/stylesheets/header.css`.